py-why/dowhy/docs/source/user_guide/modeling_gcm/customizing_model_assignment.rst

 On the left, it shows a trivial causal graph :math:`X \rightarrow Y`. :math:`X` is a so-called root node (it has no parents), :math:`Y` is a non-root node (it *has* parents).
-We fundamentally distinguishes between these two types of nodes.
+We fundamentally distinguish between these two types of nodes.

 For root nodes such as :math:`X`, the distribution :math:`P_x` is modeled using a stochastic model.
 Non-root nodes such as :math:`Y` are modelled using a *conditional* stochastic model.
 DoWhy's gcm package